scikit-spark/scikit-spark/README.md

 acceleration of Scikit-Learn's cross validation functionality using PySpark.

 ### Improvements over spark-sklearn
+`scikit-spark` supports `scikit-learn` versions past 0.19, `spark-sklearn` [have stated that they are probably not going to support newer versions](https://github.com/databricks/spark-sklearn/issues/113).

-The functionality is based on `sklearn.model_selection` module rather than the deprecated and soon to be removed `sklearn.grid_search`.
-The new versions contain several nicer features and `scikit-spark` maintains full compatibility.
+The functionality in `scikit-spark` is based on `sklearn.model_selection` module rather than the deprecated and soon to be removed `sklearn.grid_search`.
+The new `model_selection` versions contain several nicer features and `scikit-spark` maintains full compatibility.

 ## Installation